-Automatically Record/Capture All Users Terminal Sessions Activity In Linux
+How to Automatically Record the Terminal Session Activity of All Users on Linux

 # whoami # pwd # host 2daygeek.com # host magesh.co.in # exit

-Yes, all the user’s terminal sessions activity were recorded successfully and saved under
+Yes, all user’s terminal session operations are successfully registered and it was stored under the

 /var/log/session directory.

-Everything went fine without any issues, we are going to print all the user’s recorded session data one by one to double confirm the script was done the job as expected.

-daygeek user session output.
+daygeek user’s session output.

-magi user session output.
+magi user’s session output.

-tanisha user session output.
+tanisha user’s session output.

-root user session output.
+root user’s session output.